GDQuest/website/content/open-source/guides/learn-godot/beginner/index.md

 The following resources aren’t meant to teach you how to become a full-blown professional, but rather **give you a taste of what’s to come.**

-1. [GDQuest](https://www.gdquest.com/)'s [Game Design Tutorial playlist](https://www.youtube.com/playlist?list=PLhqJJNjsQ7KHI3oYZfZ9nLEnQMBEhbmP8) - lots of beginner-friendly examples of how to get started on actual (small) game creation, from a designer point of view
+1. GDQuest's [Game Design Tutorial playlist](https://www.youtube.com/playlist?list=PLhqJJNjsQ7KHI3oYZfZ9nLEnQMBEhbmP8) - lots of beginner-friendly examples of how to get started on actual (small) game creation, from a designer point of view
 1. [Brackeys](https://www.youtube.com/user/Brackeys)' [Basic Principles of Game Design](https://www.youtube.com/watch?v=G8AT01tuyrk) - high-level ideas on how to think about objectives that make a game engaging and fun.
 How to structure the workflow around these ideas

 ### Going further

-After getting our feet wet in some of the introductory topics above, a natural question arises: **what now?!** This chapter explores just a few free resources that can **further our understanding about game design & development**.
+After getting our feet wet in some of the introductory topics above, a natural question arises: **what now?!** This chapter explores just a few free resources that can **further your understanding about game design & development**.

-_Why just a few, you ask?_ Because as is mentioned in the introduction, there is a loooooot of information out there and beginners can easily get swamped by it.
+_Why just a few?_ Because, as is mentioned in the introduction, there is a lot of information out there which can overwhelm beginners.

-_We're on a journey and it has just begun!_

 We've selected the following resources to give you a peek into the vast array of skills a game developer needs to hold or at least know about in order to be successful:

 1. [The Book of Shaders](https://thebookofshaders.com/) - one of our top picks because it's a fun visually engaging resource.
-It explores in an easy to follow way the idea behind fragment shaders and what can be done with them. _at the point of this writing this book is incomplete_
+It explores, in an easy to follow way, the idea behind fragment shaders and what can be done with them. _At the point of this writing this book is incomplete_
-1. [Godot](https://godotengine.org/)'s [Official Introductory Math Docs](http://docs.godotengine.org/en/3.1/tutorials/math/) - sooner or later you'll want to **learn more about mathematics** and how to calculate different useful parameters for your game, be it for object placement in the game world (think of procedurally created world) or some other variables that influence the mechanics in some way.
+1. [Godot](https://godotengine.org/)'s [Official Introductory Math Docs](http://docs.godotengine.org/en/3.1/tutorials/math/) - sooner or later you'll want to **learn more about mathematics** and how to calculate different useful parameters for your game, be it for object placement in the game world (eg.: procedurally created worlds) or some other variables that influence the mechanics in some way.
 This is a good starting place for exploring a few math topics using [Godot](https://godotengine.org/)'s scripting language, GDScript
 1. [Problem Solving with Algorithms and Data Structures using Python](https://runestone.academy/runestone/books/published/pythonds/index.html) - [Godot](https://godotengine.org/)'s programing language is heavily inspired by [Python](https://www.python.org/) and so **we recommend you explore** core programming algorithms and data structures using it

-The [next part]({{< ref "https://www.gdquest.com/open-source/guides/learn-godot/developer/index.md" >}}) in this series [Godot GameDev Learner's Path: Developer's Edition]({{< ref "https://www.gdquest.com/open-source/guides/learn-godot/developer/index.md" >}}) is going to explore advanced resources for the enthusiasts out there that want to further their knowledge and perhaps go from being a hobbyists to actually being a professional.
+The [next part]({{< ref "https://www.gdquest.com/open-source/guides/learn-godot/developer/index.md" >}}) in this series [Godot GameDev Learner's Path: Developer's Edition]({{< ref "https://www.gdquest.com/open-source/guides/learn-godot/developer/index.md" >}}) is going to explore advanced resources for the enthusiasts out there that want to further their knowledge and perhaps go from being hobbyists to actually being professionals.